FizanMuhammedFaisal/E-COMMERCE-PROJECT--Frame-Up-/README.md

 # 🎨 **FrameUp**

-A **luxury e-commerce platform** designed to sell exquisite paintings, blending artistry with technology.
+A **Sample e-commerce platform** designed to sell exquisite paintings.
 Built with the **MERN stack (MongoDB, Express.js, React, Node.js)**, FrameUp offers a seamless and elegant shopping experience for art enthusiasts.

 ---